CHAMPION316/Riddle-Me-Batman/README.md

     * 1 Player Game
     * Words will be randomized
     * Lives will be deducted for incorrect guesses or same letter guesses
-* User will be given a riddle to solve the word
     * The player creates a username
-    * Words care completely randomized
+    * Words are completely randomized
     * The user decides what letters they choose
 * Player will be given 6 chances to figure out the word
 * If player can't figure out the word they lose the game
-* If player figures out the word they move on to the next word
+* If player figures out the word they win the game then choose to play again or not
+    * Choosing to play again randomizes a new word
+    * Choosing not to play again takes the user back to the main menu

 \
 &nbsp;